Soccer’s offside rule explained

 Any part of the head, body or feet is nearer to the opponents’ goal line than both the ball and the second last opponent.

 In case this doesn't make sense here is a shitty MS paint image showing a scenario.
-In this image I have put a yellow line to represent the imaginary offside line, as you can see the offside line runs parallel to the goal line and passes through the closest part of the second to last opponent to the goal. where can i buy furosemide water tablets An attacker is offside if they have any part of their head, torso, legs, or feet (but not arms and hands) past the offside line.
+In this image I have put a yellow line to represent the imaginary offside line, as you can see the offside line runs parallel to the goal line and passes through the closest part of the second to last opponent to the goal. enter site An attacker is offside if they have any part of their head, torso, legs, or feet (but not arms and hands) past the offside line.
 As you can see in the picture above, blue number 9 is offside while blue number 7 is kept onside because the red number 4 is standing closer to the goal than number 7.

 The rule is enforced when the ball is played from one player to a team mate.
 The receiver of the pass must not be in an offside position at the instant that the ball is played.
 This means that while you must be in an onside position when the ball is passed, you can receive the ball in an offside position (ie. you have run past the second to last defender while the ball is travelling to you).
 If an offside attacker interferes with play without touching the ball (Attempts to play the ball or blocks defenders for example) this is also an offside offence.